geoscixyz/em/content/case_histories/mt_isa/processing.rst

     :figwidth: 100%
     :name: MtIsa_3D_IPModel

-    : Sections throughout the recovered chargeability model with a 3D volume rendered image of chargeabilities higher than 50msec.
+    : Sections throughout the recovered chargeability model with a 3D volume rendered image of chargeabilities higher than 50 msec.
 The topography surface and electrode locations (white dots) are shown for reference.